-From 1984 onwards Sociedad Hotelera Somontur (SHS) registered the brand name Termas de Chillán for the first time and linked it to various diversified products and services that they offered such as tourism, telecommunications, clothing, bottled water, and even the thermal mud that can be found on the bottom of the hot spring pools.
+From 1984 onwards Sociedad Hotelera Somontur (SHS) registered the brand name Termas de Chillan for the first time and linked it to various diversified products and services that they offered such as tourism, telecommunications, clothing, bottled water, and even the thermal mud that can be found on the bottom of many of the nearby hot spring pools.

-In 2007 the concession expired and by 2008 had been granted to new owners, Consorcio Chillán.
-However, the change of the concession was tainted with controversy which involved disputes about the rightful ownership of the actual land, use of the brand name Termas de Chillán, and the right to actually open, maintain and operate the ski lifts.
+In 2007 the concession expired and by 2008 had been granted to new owners, Consorcio Chillan.
+However, the change of the concession was tainted with controversy which involved disputes about the rightful ownership of the actual land, use of the brand name Termas de Chillan, and the right to actually open, maintain and operate the current ski lifts.

 Some say that SHS had a right to maintain the brand name that they had invested greatly in over the decades to create, promote and maintain.
 Whereas the counter argument details that the extremely low rent paid by SHS to the municipality was agreed and justified due to the investment that the company would put into building the brand.
 Today Consorcio Chillán has a much heftier municipal fee to pay out annually.
 This caused yet another point of controversy given that the new owners were unable to reap the return on investment indicated by their initial figures as they couldn’t use the ski lifts during their first few seasons.
 The bad press that resulted from this sticky situation led to comments online and in international guidebooks advising skiers not to use the resort.
 This damage was brutal and destructive.

 Termas de Chillan or Nevados de Chillan?